grpc-ecosystem/grpc-codelabs/codelabs/grpc-python-getting-started/README.md

 ```

 If your python installation is owned by the system, pip will be installed in the user directory.
 If
-you may see a warning like this, ensure the pip directory is in PATH:
+you may see a warning like this, ensure the pip directory is in `$PATH`:

 ```
 WARNING: The scripts pip3 and pip3.9 are installed in '/Users/sergiitk/Library/Python/3.9/bin' which is not on PATH.